omaradriano/githubuseractivity/README.md

 # Github user activity project
 This project is meant to be a basic task administrator using the CLI.
 The commands are not too intuituve or even it has lack of proactivity, but it just pretended to be educational.
+This project comes from the list of mini projects given by [Roadmap.sh]('https://roadmap.sh/projects/github-user-activity')

 ## Usage

-##### *github-activity --username \<username> \<command>*\
+##### *github-activity --username \<username> \<command>*
 It has to be in this format, where the first argument is the --username after the respective username you want to know the activity.
 If you don specify the command, it will show just the general activity.
 I have in mind to ask a filter for the different types of activities.
 It will be soon.